Cameron-Nann-Python/Google-Advanced-Data-Analytics-Projects/README.md

 3. Recommended next steps include thorough data cleaning and statistical analysis to prepare the dataset for modeling.

 ## 📑 Automatidata Lab Notebook
-This .ipynb file contains the full preliminary data analysis on the TLC dataset
+The `project_2_Automatidata_lab.ipynb` file contains the full preliminary data analysis on the TLC dataset

 ## 📑 Dependencies
 - pandas==2.3.1